 If you have any concerns or queries, then please feel free to get in touch.
 We are committed to inclusion and will work with you to ensure that your specific needs are met.
 We are constantly working on ways to improve our accessibility further, so please let us know if there’s anything else you think we could be doing.

 The nature of our business involves capital projects where we need to acquire new furniture.
 However, we do not just throw away our old furniture.
 We will donate furniture to charities, for example we donated all of our restaurant furniture from our Barbican venue to a homeless charity so that it could be used in their restaurant.

 Another example was that our conference chairs needed improving for comfort.
 Rather than throw them all out, we retained the frames and had them re-padded and upholstered.
 All of the padding and upholstery was not thrown into landfill, instead it was used to wrap around sapling trees for winter protection and the prevention of pests.

-In October 2018, we supported the second phase of the Football 4 Freedom programme, organised by Reading Football Club in partnership with the charity Justice & Care UK.
+Other community support included hosting the second phase of the Football 4 Freedom programme, organised by Reading Football Club in partnership with the charity Justice & Care UK.
 We provided them complimentary venue space to support this important awareness and education programme.

-With monthly meetings focusing on CSR and management involvement with IACC Green initiatives, there is bound to be more to come.
+With monthly meetings focusing on CSR, and management involvement with IACC Green initiatives, there is bound to be more to come.

 The Covid-19 pandemic has disrupted some work such as the Small Action Big Impact project, but CCT Venues remain committed to CSR and improving the way we operate on an on-going basis and we look forward to a positive future.

 Updated August 2022